aepton/tarbell/docs/_build/html/_sources/create.txt

 going through a little OAuth2 song-and-dance.
 This is optional but highly recommended, in part because Tarbell will probably use this technique for all authentication and access in the future.
-If you want to skip this step and configure your spreadsheet manually, see Manually creating Google spreadsheets.
+If you want to skip this step and configure your spreadsheet manually, see `Manually creating Google spreadsheets`_.

 You ready?
 Let's go.